 Beginning in 2014, the Sisterhood has seen annual sales increase from $60,000 in 2015 to over $750,000 by 2016.
 Despite such robust growth, California’s weed nuns have continually been withheld from profits by the costly and confusing status of cannabis on the federal level.
 Though hemp production is increasingly being liberalized across the country, the Sisters ship their products to states and countries across the world, each having very different laws about hemp products, making compliance with them while US federal law (under the Trump Administration) retains a looming precedent over state hemp and marijuana law more complicated than cost effective.
 Additionally, they have security around the clock to protect their crop.

 Despite the legal malaise, these weed nuns are humbled by the growing demand for their products while remaining more passionate about the healing properties of cannabis than discouraged by the prohibitive legal status federally.
 Each of their hemp-based products is derived from strains of cannabis which are naturally low in THC, the psychoactive element to marijuana producing the “high”, and are instead rich in CBD.
-CBD is non-psychoactive and research done thus far on the cannabinoid substance suggests a very broad range of potential health benefits for humans and our dogs.
-From treating anxiety and pain to aiding in cancer treatment or spasms, seizures, stress disorders, or muscle soreness, CBD uniquely promotes healing while stabilizing the individual mentally.
+CBD is non-psychoactive and research done thus far on the cannabinoid substance suggests a very broad range of potential health benefits.

 Each of their products is made in batches based on the cycle of the moon.
 The sisters burn sage and bless each of their products with love and care – an energy the sisters wish to impart upon every product they produce.